In the original “Gilligan’s Island” pilot produced for CBS, “Marooned,” filmed in November 1963, there were seven characters.

 But just four — Gilligan (Bob Denver), the Skipper (Alan Hale), and Mr and Mrs Howell (Jim Backus and Natalie Schafer) — made it beyond that initial episode.

 The three who were voted off the island were two secretaries — Bunny (Nancy McCarthy) and Ginger version 1.0 (Kit Smythe) — and the first professor (John Gabriel).

-The pilot episode, shown below, opens with a Calypso-style theme song — sung by showrunner Sherwood Schwartz and written John Williams (as Johnny Williams).
-The following decade, Williams became known around the world for composing the “Star Wars” theme, and went on have a hugely-successful career that so far includes five Academy Award wins.
+The pilot episode, shown below, opens with a Calypso-style tune — sung by showrunner Sherwood Schwartz and written by John Williams, as Johnny Williams.
+(The following decade, Williams became known around the world for composing the “Star Wars” theme, and went on to have a hugely-successful career that so far includes five Academy Award wins.)

-And while the incongruously Caribbean-flavored “Gilligan’s Island” theme song was certainly catchy… let’s just say wouldn’t ever make it on any kind of “Best of” album.
+And while the incongruously Caribbean-flavored “Gilligan’s Island” theme song was certainly catchy — despite the show being set near Hawaii — well, let’s just say wouldn’t ever make it on any kind of “Best of” album.
 (Sample line: “Tourist come, tourist go, tourist touring to and fro, these five nice tourists, they take this trip, relaxing on deck on this little ship.”)

-But today, right here, we remember Bunny, Ginger the first, and the temporary Professor in pictures and video.
+But today, right here, we remember the lost — Bunny, Ginger the first, and the temporary Professor — in pictures and in video.

 Gilligan finally lands on Kauai